One TAFE NSW - landing

 Learning for jobs and brighter futures

 TAFE NSW stands proudly at the centre of the state's vocational education and training sector.
-We are the leading skills provider in the state, and deliver relevant, high-quality, practical and creative training to grow the NSW economy and skill the workforce of the future.
+As the leading skills provider in the state we have an important role to play in the post-pandemic economic recovery, delivering relevant, practical and creative training to grow the NSW economy and skill the workforce for the future.

 The NSW Government's vision is for a modern TAFE NSW that provides high quality, industry-relevant training for the jobs of tomorrow.